Historic Preservation at Great Camp Sagamore

 As a nonprofit organization, we rely on donations from our community to keep this 27-building campus maintained, thriving, and open to the public.

-We appreciate your help in raising $150,000 by May 31 of the our $441,029 goal!
+We appreciate your help on the way to our $441,029 goal!

 2024 Historic Preservation Projects